 “Sometimes your brain gets in the way.”

 These are words of wisdom from my then seven-year-old.
-As much was we value reason and knowledge, it is that same reason and knowledge that can be a hindrance to our spiritual growth.
+As much as we value reason and knowledge, it is that same reason and knowledge that can be a hindrance to our spiritual growth.
 God was never meant to be put into a box, into the confines of human reasoning and logic.
 He often operates outside of it.
 I learned this from my seven-year-old when her simple prayer with child-like faith brought huge results.
 It was a reminder that God is still very much at work and we need not fear.

 I was in the middle of our after-dinner routine in the kitchen when I heard the rain start to fall.
 Shortly after, the thunder began to rattle our creaky old house and the flashes of lightning lit up the night sky.
 This was unwelcoming both for child and adult.
 I detest loud noises and at the time, my daughter feared thunderstorms as well.